General Education (Professional Education Undergraduate Majors)

 PSYD-465 Field Education for Psy Majors 1-5 Credits

 Students apply concepts learned in the major as a student intern/volunteer at a human services agency or research facility.
 This course allows students to earn credit for additional field experience beyond PSYD 460; 30 hours of field experience will be required for each credit hour.
 Students may register for from 1-5 units of credit.
-(School for Professional Studies Course).
+(Professional Education Course)

 Pre- or Co-Requisite: PSYD-460